heikadog/zml/EVIDENCE.md

 1. Bird Enjoyer (@birdenjoyer67.bsky.social) is an open zoophile.
 Their banner is a zoophile dogwhistle, consisting of the zoophile flag colors with the message, "Stay proud."
 1. aero (@sharkling.eurosky.social) is an open zoophile.
 1. Even though they don't explicitly say they're a zoophile, Jirikdos (@oreothecollie.bsky.social) has made multiple posts about "kissing" and being "addicted" to their dog: (<https://archive.today/GBVCa>), bought a commission from an open zoophile: (<https://archive.today/Cg2iF>), and follows multiple open zoophiles.
 We've labelled them an Open Zoophile as of this writing.
+1. Oughh I'm So Green (@oughhimsogreen.bsky.social) is an open zoophile.

 ### Interacts with Zoophiles